Rajpratik71/Mininet-wiki/Mininet-2.2.0-Remaining-Tasks.md

-* Update text files, blog post and release notes
+* Update text files, blog post and release notes to 2.2.0rc1
 * Tag 2.2.0rc1
 * Create new release build target (2.2.0rc1)
 * Make sure it builds and passes all tests